typd/typd.github.com/source/_posts/2013-11-04-the-12-factor-app-all-angles-about-building-a-robust-app.markdown

 ---
 layout: post
-title: "The 12-factor app, all angles about building a robust app!"
+title: "The 12-factor app, all angles about building a robust app"
 date: 2013-11-04 23:41
 comments: true
 categories: